Delivery Plan 2024/2025

 Housing Support Grant

-<20% of households placed in temporary accommodation for 6 months or more
+• Reduced the number of households in temporary accommodations for 6 months or more to 19.8%

 Universal Free School Meals